UbiquityRobotics/blog/content/post/2018-01-21-event-hackerdojo.md

 author = "David Crawley"
 +++

-## Ubiquity Robotics at the Hacker Dojo, Santa Clara, CA on Tuesday 23rd of January 2018
+## Santa Clara, CA on Tuesday 23rd of January 2018
 ### What

 Learn how to build your robot project in hours not months with Ubiquity Robotics Magni